eltiffster/readingDocs/README.md

 **Note:** Most documentation incorporates aspects of more than one type.
 In fact, it's rare to find a doc that doesn't.

-## On Reading and Using Documentation
+## Reading and Using Documentation

 ### 1. Narrowing Your Search Terms
 This is half the battle, since knowing an accurate search term will yield better results.
 For example, say I want to make a light display with Arduino that flashes different colours.
 Googling "arduino light display sound" might give me a wide range of results, some of which are unrelated to my project.
 But based on that, I might find that "sound-reactive LED arduino" or "arduino music visualizer" is closer to what I'm looking for.
 Additionally, consider if you can refine your search using [boolean operators or other methods](https://www.uvic.ca/library/research/tips/searchsmart/index.php).